Vandermonde varieties, mirrored spaces, and the cohomology of symmetric semi-algebraic sets: Proof of Theorem

 \item $\Psi^{(k)}_{\w,d}(S_{k,d}) = \Psi^{(k)}_{\w,d}(S_{k})$. \end{enumerate} \end{proposition} \begin{proof} Both parts follow from the weighted version of Part (1) of Proposition 9 in \cite{BC-selecta}. \end{proof}

-We have the following corollary of Proposition~\ref{prop:arnold} that we will need.
-With the same hypothesis as in Proposition~\ref{prop:arnold}: \begin{corollary} For each subset $T \subset \Coxeter(k)$, $\Psi^{(k)}_{d}$ restricted to $S_{k,T,d}$ is a semi-algebraic homeomorphism on to its image, and
+We have the following corollary of Proposition~\ref{prop:arnold} that we will need. \begin{corollary} With the same hypothesis as in Proposition~\ref{prop:arnold}, for each subset $T \subset \Coxeter(k)$, $\Psi^{(k)}_{d}$ restricted to $S_{k,T,d}$ is a semi-algebraic homeomorphism onto its image, and

 \end{corollary}